nbudin/react-blockly/README.md

 ## Example usage

+**NOTE: The pre-release react-blockly 7 breaks this example; I'm working on updating it.
+Stay tuned!**

 [FernandoVazZ](https://github.com/FernandoVazZ) has made an example React app that shows how to set up react-blockly as well as how to create custom blocks for use in it: https://github.com/FernandoVazZ/reactblockly-customblocks/

 Thanks so much Fernando!